 With this group, it is best to surface their performance immediately.
 Ask them why they think it has been a problem.
 If they are unwilling to share the real reasons, offer your perspective.

 Next, ask them for their plan to change.
-It is important that they create the plan and not you.
-As their manager, you will offer your insight but they need to own this plan and believe in it.
+It is essential that they create the plan and not you.
+As their manager, you will offer your insight, but they need to own this plan and believe in it.

 If you have a new manager and a recent run of poor performance, don’t hope that your new manager doesn’t know.
 They know how everyone on the team has performed objectively and subjectively.
-Their new boss has briefed them on the team and they’ve been paying attention as your peer.
+Their new boss has briefed them about each person they will manage, and they’ve been paying attention as your peer.

 Be proactive and present a plan on how you plan to generate better results.
 Don’t make them bring the subject up.
 Your new manager will appreciate that you are already thinking about something they will have to address eventually.

 The ones who didn’t call me were The Worriers.
 I called each of them after talking with the other three cohorts.

 Worriers make up the largest contingent of any team a new manager inherits.
 Whether they are performing or not, a new manager stresses them.
 You represent change, and change is frightening to The Worrier.

 They envision all of the crazy things you are going to do as a manager.
 They fret that you won’t like them.
 They assume that since you weren’t close as peers, you probably won’t be close in this new relationship.
 They think that your difference in approach means they have to go.

 90% of it is manufactured in their heads.
 They will worry anyway.